 It has been a while since we have been able to go, and I have been craving this shrimp.
 So I decided it was time to figure out how to make it for myself.
 There are many Honey Walnut Shrimp recipes that are based on the same general idea of using mayo, and sweetened condensed milk, and honey to make the sauce.
 I played around with these ingredients adding a few of my own ingredients, until I found the balance that most closely tasted like our favorite take-out!

 I can’t even tell you how excited I am about this recipe.
 Now we can skip the take out and make Honey Walnut Shrimp at home.
 This crispy fried shrimp and walnuts tossed in a creamy honey flavored sauce is easy to make and perfect served over rice.
 Plus it is SUPER easy to make!
 If I had realized just how easy I would have been making this for years.

 Top Chefs in the Making!

 As a busy working mom to four, I try to spend time with my kids whenever I can.
 One of the ways I do this is my letting them cook with me.
 My kids loving helping me in the kitchen.
 They really wanted to help make this dinner.
 So I started by having them peel the shrimp.
 But that was not enough for them.
 They wanted to help cook!
 Unfortunately, we were making HONEY Walnut Shrimp.
 Honey is tricky because it usually means dealing with the sticky mess of and over-exuberant child.
-Lucky for me, C&H® Honey Granules offer the taste of honey without the sticky mess.
+Lucky for me, this recipe works great with both honey and honey granules, which offer the taste of honey without the sticky mess.

 You guys, I am so excited about this product because it offers ease and convenience with a re-closeable flip-top canister lid, and the free-flowing mix of granulated pure cane sugar and honey means no mess, but all the flavor!